-If you are searching for the solution or some special tricks to average only visible cells in Excel then you have landed in the right place.
+If you are searching for a solution or some special tricks to average only visible cells in Excel then you have landed in the right place.
 There are some ways to average only visible cells in Excel.
 This article will show you each and every step with proper illustrations so, you can easily apply them for your purpose.
 Let’s get into the central part of the article.

-In this section, I will show you 3 quick and easy methods to average only visible cells in Excel on Windows operating system.
+In this section, I will show you 3 quick and easy methods to average only visible cells in Excel on the Windows operating system.
 You will find detailed explanations with clear illustrations of each thing in this article.
-I have used Microsoft 365 version here.
+I have used the Microsoft 365 version here.
 But you can use any other versions as of your availability.
-If anything of this article doesn’t work in your version then leave us a comment.
+If anything in this article doesn’t work in your version then leave us a comment.

 1. Using SUBTOTAL Function to Average Visible Cells

 You can use the SUBTOTAL function to get the average of the visible cells for both the filtered dataset and the dataset with manually hidden rows.

 1.1 For Filtered Data